 London pre-open: Stocks seen up as investors mull jobs data

-London stocks were set to rise at the open on Tuesday as investors mulled the latest UK jobs data.
+London stocks were set to rise at the open on Tuesday as investors digest the latest UK jobs data.